 This measure uses the same total cost that is used in the Cost per Customer calculation above.
-The total cost is divided by the kilometers of line that Entegrus operates to serve its customers, which equates to \$26,787 per Km of line.
-The increase over 2017 is driven by the 2018 merger with STEI; historically, STEI had a significantly higher total cost per Km of line in comparison to Entegrus-Main.
+The total cost is divided by the kilometers of line that Entegrus operates to serve its customers, which equates to \$10,982 per kilometer of line.
+For 2019 Entegrus had the opportunity to include secondary kilometer of lines in its annual reporting.
+Accordingly, the decrease in total cost per kilometer of line is due to the inclusion of secondary lines in the cost per kilometer calculation in 2019, whereas, only primary lines were included in 2018.